-Another great read Homebirth by Nicky Wesson – it is a must for anyone who wants to find out more about birthing at home, or a birthing centre.
+And for anyone thinking about homebirth and where to give birth – Homebirth by Nicky Wesson is a must.
 It’ll talk you through deciding if a homebirth is the right option for you, why and how it works, safety and the what ifs.

-The New Active Birth by Janet Balaskas is an old favourite of mine – it opened my eyes to taking control of my labour, that I wasn’t just going to go into hospital and do what I was told, that this was my labour.
+The New Active Birth by Janet Balaskas is an old favourite of mine – it opened my eyes to taking control of my labour – that I wasn’t just going to go into hospital and do what I was told.
 I felt empowered and stronger with it and it has definitely impacted on my antenatal teaching as well.

-Stand and Deliver: And other Brilliant Ways to Give Birth by Emma Mahony is packed full of useful and interesting information and it is wonderfully written with humour and a load of positivity.
+And I rather like Stand & Deliver by Emma Mahony – it is packed full of useful and interesting information and is written with humour and positivity.

 Happy reading – and let me know what works for you…